alanszp/js-utils/README.md

 - Then, will auto-commit and push those changes to github, and also tag the commit with the package and version number (e.g. `@alanszp/logger@1.0.0`) and push the tag too.

 ### Publishing to npm

-- Login to npm `npm login`
-- Will have to run: `lerna publish from-package`